Employment / Practical Training

 - Follow the Social Security Administration instructions for an "original social security card for a noncitizen adult" application.
 You will be asked to provide your employer letter, the OISS verification letter, and all your travel documents.

 Volunteering is a great way to “make a difference,” help people where there is a need, and participate in your community.
 As an F1 student, you may volunteer while you study in the United States, but you must maintain your nonimmigrant student status by complying with Department of Homeland Security rules and regulations.

 As a general rule, if someone is usually paid to do this as a job, then it is considered employment.
 You do not need specific authorization to engage in occasional volunteer opportunities.

 You are encouraged to participate in volunteer opportunities through our Community Service Center.

 Undergraduate and graduate students with F-1 status can work towards getting practical training to complete their field of study.
 This is called Optional Practical Training (OPT).
 There are two types: pre-completion (before you graduate) and post-completion (after you graduate)

 Are you eligible for OPT?

-You must be in the U.S. in active F-1 status for at lease 1 full academic year, and have a valid passport for at least 6 months to be eligible to apply.
+You must be in the U.S. in active F-1 status for at least 1 full academic year, and have a valid passport for at least 6 months to be eligible to apply.
 If you are applying for post-completion OPT be sure that you are in your last term or semester.
 You are eligible to apply for a new OPT at each education level (associates, bachelors, masters, doctorate).
 Keep in mind that your employment must be related to your major.
 If you realize after applying that you have to take more courses, you will lose a substantial portion of your OPT as it will be reduced to part-time OPT until you complete your studies.